nodejs/node/doc/api/process.markdown

 When used as a setter, the maximum length is platform-specific and probably short.

-On Linux and OS X, it's limited to the size of the binary name plus the length of the command line arguments because it overwrites the argv memory.
+On Linux and OS X, it’s limited to the size of the binary name plus the length of the command line arguments because it overwrites the argv memory.

 v0.8 allowed for longer process title strings by also overwriting the environ